AnnaHollandSmith/CV/README.md

 - The group presentation for the project can be viewed [here](https://vimeo.com/177900577)

 #### Teaching and Mentorship
-I particularly enjoyed the mentor system at Makers Academy as well as the collaborative learning environment that was cultivated through pair programming and regular group projects.
  I love helping others to understand new concepts and using teaching opportunities to further develop my own knowledge.
-As a result of my new-found enjoyment of this aspect of programming, I now volunteer as a tutor at [Code First Girls](http://www.codefirstgirls.org.uk/) and [Rails Girls](http://railsgirls.com/)
+I am a volunteer tutor at [Code First Girls](http://www.codefirstgirls.org.uk/) Manchester and have previously volunteered as a coach at [Rails Girls](http://railsgirls.com/) and [DjangoGirls](https://djangogirls.org/).
+Such is my commitment to providing supportive learning environments for individuals who are currently underrepresented in Tech or who face additional barriers to a coding education, that I have set-up and organised

 ## :computer: <a name="projects">Projects</a>
 ------------